manticore-projects/fpng-java/README.md

 Java Wrapper for the fast, native [FPNG Encoder](https://github.com/richgel999/fpng) and the AVX optimized native [FPNGe Encoder](https://github.com/veluca93/fpnge).
 Contains  **64 bit binaries for Windows, Linux and MacOS**, built and tested on GitHub Runners.
+Unfortunately, **MacOS ARM64 on Apple Silicon is not supported** yet.

 An additional SSE translation from Java's ABGR into the expected RGBA arrays is provided.
 (The AVX version has been tested to be slower).